 Further, churches assert their wish to save men from a future hell.
-Well, then they should prove their love towards men by helping to save the world from today's hell of illiteracy, hunger, misery, tyranny, exploitation, pollution, and war.
+Then they should prove their love toward men by helping save the world from today's hell of illiteracy, hunger, misery, tyranny, exploitation, and war.

-Christians accept all this criticism from atheists.
+Christians accept all of this criticism from atheists.
 "Charity believes all things."
 We can believe the reasons for being an atheist.
-We say with Hegel: "Everything which exists is reasonable."
+We say with Hegel, "Everything which exists is reasonable."
 Even an atheist's attitude can have profound reasons.
-But atheists are at a disadvantage, when they refuse the criticism of believers.
+But atheists are at a disadvantage when they refuse the criticism of believers.

-Great mystics like Meister Eckhart have taught that the man united with God no longer has a God to worship.
-From this height, he can understand those who do not worship because they know not God.
+The man united with God's Spirit can understand those who do not worship because they know not God.
 The Christian mind mirrors the whole of reality, the atheist mind only part of it.

-Atheists have a materialist philosophy which Christians share.
-The principal doctrine of our religion is that God has become flesh (i.e., matter), in Jesus Christ.
-The Christian God is not an idea, but a person.
-The aim of Christianity is not only the salvation of souls but the resurrection of the body in incorruptibility.
+Atheists have a materialist philosophy that Christians share.
+The principal doctrine of our religion is that God has become flesh (i.e., matter) in Jesus Christ.
+The Christian God is not an idea, but a Person.
+The aim of Christianity is not only the salvation of souls, but the resurrection of the body in incorruptibility.

 But we don't stop at materialism.
-Materialistic atheists are one-sided: they do not know about the Godhead and the Eternal Spirit of love and truth who rules this world.
+Materialistic atheists are one-sided: they do not know about the Godhead and the eternal Spirit of love and truth who rules this world.